How to Use Test Cases

 Guide testers through a sequence of instructions to determine whether software meets the pre-defined requirements.

 A test case defines which actions must be performed in order to verify whether a specific function or functionality meets the expected result.
-Test cases are organized and live inside a test suite.
 On this page, you’ll learn more about the benefits of using test cases, and how to use them in TestMonitor.

 A test case contains a sequence of steps for a tester to follow and may even have the expected outcome a tester should end up with.
 Test cases are an organized way to validate if software is free of bugs and working as required.
 By making clear and concise test cases, you have a reusable set of testing parameters to make sure your software is working correctly and an organized way to track test results.